5 Signs That Your Wooden Window Frames Need to Be Replaced

 Signs of Termite Damage

 Decaying wooden window frames are a prime target for termites, and an infestation can quickly run rampant and cause thousands of dollars’ worth of damage to your whole home if it isn’t curbed in time.
 Termite infestations are easily recognisable- you will notice tiny insects swarming around your windows and discarding their wings on the sills.
 Hard black balls of termite droppings (also known as ‘frass’) will also be present in and around the frames.
 Holes in the wood are usually a late-stage sign of a termite invasion.
-Learn more about how to prevent termite issues here.

 Windows are Difficult to Open or Close